 This happens because of the tensing of the trapezius muscles that run along the side of the neck and shoulder and, attach at the base of the head.
 When these muscles are tensed for a long period of time, blood flow to the area is decreased, which starves the muscles of oxygen.
 This can lead to trigger points, muscle spasms and potentially quite a bit of pain.

-In order to keep the muscles loose and relaxed (also important to do while riding) and strong enough to support the amount of cycling you're doing, cyclists should develop a consistent routine of strengthening and stretching exercises in order to stay pain free.
+To keep the muscles loose and relaxed (also important to do while riding) and strong enough to support the amount of cycling you're doing, cyclists should develop a consistent routine of strengthening and stretching exercises to stay pain free.

 As you become more comfortable with these stretches you can increase the hold of each stretch, just don't do as many (i.e. hold for 20 to 30 seconds but only do 2 to 3 repetitions).
 Remember that pain is a good indicator that something is wrong.
 These exercises are not meant to be an alternative to seeing a doctor, as some conditions can be more serious than simple stretching and strengthening exercises can fix.
 As always, be smart and listen to your body if in doubt.